-- Arrangement of manuscript pages should be kept in original order.
-Place-holders for folders in boxes will be provided if necessary.
+Arrangement of archival manuscript pages should be kept in original order.
+Place-holders for folders in boxes will be provided.

 Rules governing the use of Beinecke classrooms (for instructors)

-- Finalized Reservation Requests, including a complete Class Materials List, must be submitted at least a week before the class convenes in order to allow for adequate processing and preparation.
+Requests for materials must be submitted by the instructor through Aeon at least a week before the class convenes in order to allow for adequate processing and preparation.

 Foams and weights will be provided to keep books open and minimize handling; books and manuscripts should never be removed from the foam cradles and then held aloft or passed around the room.
 If you feel that your session requires a non-traditional arrangement of materials, we are more than willing to work with you to find an acceptable compromise.